About Big Tail Waggin’ Dog Training

 -Member of the NASCW (National Association of Canine Scent Work)

-Ever conscientious about being well trained and keeping up with developments in her field, Roseann continues to study with predominant leaders in the Animal Training and Behavior fields, including: Kathy Sdao, Jean Donaldson, Ted Turner, Dr. Roger Abrantes, Dr. Ian Dunbar, Dr. Raymond Coppinger, Dr. Patricia McConnell, Dr. Pamela Reid, Daniel Mills, Dr. Andrew Luescher, Sue Sternberg, John Fisher and John Rogerson.
+Ever conscientious about being well trained and keeping up with developments in her field, Roseann continues to study with predominant leaders in the animal training and behavior fields, including: Kathy Sdao, Ken Ramirez, Karen Pryor, Jesus Rosales Ruiz, Jean Donaldson, Ted Turner, Dr. Roger Abrantes, Dr. Ian Dunbar, Dr. Raymond Coppinger, Dr. Patricia McConnell, Dr. Pamela Reid, Professor Daniel Mills, Dr. Andrew Luescher, Sue Sternberg, John Fisher, John Rogerson and many more.
 She is a multi-time graduate of the Dogs Of Course, Instructors Training Camp and attended the very first clicker training conference Karen Pryor presented to dog trainers.
-She is also a graduate of the 'Dogs!' course at Purdue University, where she studied under Dr. Andrew Luescher.
+Roseann is also a graduate of the 'Dogs!' course at Purdue University, where she studied under Dr. Andrew Luescher.

-A passionate advocate for adoption, Roseann lives with, loves and continuously learns from her three adopted dogs: Trey, a super sweet and jolly (grey sable, giant) German Shepherd Dog, Aoife, a mixed breed she refers to as her black and tan bundle of joy and inspiration, and Joad, a clever and mischievous husky type mix.
-When she is not having fun training dogs and their people, you can find her playing with her own on the trails or in a field somewhere.
-Her favorite dog sports currently include, bikejoring, Frisbee, agility, dog sledding, canicross, tracking, mountain-scootering and hiking.
+A passionate advocate for adoption, Roseann lives with, loves and continuously learns from her three adopted dogs: Trey, a super sweet and jolly (grey sable, giant) German Shepherd Dog, Aoife, a mixed breed she refers to as her black and tan bundle of joy and inspiration, and Joad, a clever and mischievous husky-type mix.
+When she is not having fun training dogs and their people, you can find her playing with her own dogs on the trails or in a field somewhere.
+Her favorite dog sports currently include bikejoring, Frisbee, agility, dog sledding, canicross, tracking, mountain-scootering and hiking.

-Always on the lookout for progressive, challenging and exciting activities to engage in with her canine companions and clients, Roseann is now working with Aiofe toward developing a special routine for competing in Canine Musical Freestyle.
-With Aiofe and Trey, she has gotten hooked on K9 Nose Work, the nation’s fast growing canine scent work sport.
-Trey has already earned his ORT (passed his Odor Recognition Test) in Birch!
+Always on the lookout for progressive, challenging and exciting new activities to engage in with her canine companions, Roseann is now working with Aiofe toward developing a special routine for competing in Canine Musical Freestyle.
+She, Aiofe and Trey, she has gotten hooked on K9 Nose Work, the nation’s fast growing canine scent work sport.
+Trey has already earned his ORT (Odor Recognition Test) in Birch!

-Her conscientious, compassionate work, reputation and support from within the veterinary community and the animal welfare industry sets her apart from the field!
+Her reputation for being compassionate and her conscientious work ethic have gained her strong support from within the veterinary community and the animal welfare industry, which sets her apart from others in the field.